microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Remove-MgEducationSynchronizationProfileError.md

 # Remove-MgEducationSynchronizationProfileError

 ## SYNOPSIS
-Delete navigation property errors for education
+All errors associated with this synchronization profile.

 ## SYNTAX